paulcwarren/spring-docs/README.md

 If more than one of these storage profiles are provided, the application will throw an exception and fail to start.

+Document classification can be enabled by adding the `google-classification` to the set of active profiles.
+This will require the following:-
+ - google private key json file and GOOGLE_APPLICATION_CREDENTIALS environment variable set with the path to this file
+ - application to be run with `google-classification` added to the set of active profiles

+An embedded solr instance is enabled by default.
+Each uploaded document will be fulltext indexed.
+Entering keywords into the search box will trigger a fulltext query; i.e. it will search inside the documents for matches.

 The user interface service can be started locally using the following command:

 ~~~
 ~/spring-docs/spring-docs-ui/$ mvn spring-boot:run
 ~~~

-The application will then be available to use at `http://localhost:9090/index.html`.
+The application will then be available to use at `http://localhost:8080/index.html`.